arbayer4/now_were_cooking/README.md

 ### MVP/PostMVP

 #### MVP
--Create functional database on Airtable
+*Create functional database on Airtable
--Use recipe data from airtable using axios Get request -Homepage with a few selected recipes, and navigation bar with links to recipe list and recipe submission -Recipe list page will have links to full recipe.
+*Use recipe data from airtable using axios Get request *Homepage with a few selected recipes, and navigation bar with links to recipe list and recipe submission *Recipe list page will have links to full recipe.
--Form will allow user to submit new recipe to add to list (axios Post).
+*Form will allow user to submit new recipe to add to list (axios Post).

 #### PostMVP